orbithaloguy/tkinter-python-projects/README.md

 - **Calculator**
   A basic calculator supporting addition, subtraction, multiplication, and division using a responsive button layout.

+  - **Weather App (With API)**
+  A GUI app that showcases the weather of the desired country or city by using an extrenal API.

 ---

 ## Upcoming Projects
-- **Weather App (With API)**
-  A GUI app that showcases weather and other properties of the desired country or city.

 - **Unit Converter**
   A unit conversion tool supporting categories like length, weight, and temperature, all via dropdown menus.